Dynamic Order Fulfillment in Last-Mile Drone Delivery under Demand Uncertainty: Abstract

 \section{Abstract}

-Given their potential to significantly lower costs and enhance flexibility in last-mile delivery, autonomous delivery solutions like sidewalk robots and drones have garnered increased interest.
-This paper addresses the dynamic order fulfillment problem faced by a retailer who operates a fleet of low-capacity autonomous delivery vehicles, servicing requests arriving in a stochastic manner.
+Drones have attracted growing interest in last-mile delivery due to their potential to significantly reduce costs and enhance operational flexibility, particularly in areas of sparse and uncertain demand where traditional truck delivery proves inefficient.
+This paper addresses the dynamic order fulfillment problem faced by a retailer operating a fleet of drones to service delivery requests that arrive stochastically.
 These delivery requests may vary in package profiles, delivery locations, and urgency.
 We adopt a rolling-horizon framework for order fulfillment and devise a two-stage stochastic program aimed at strategically managing existing orders while considering incoming requests that are subject to various uncertainties.
 A significant challenge in deploying the envisioned two-stage model lies in its incorporation of vehicle routing constraints, on which exact or brute-force methods are computationally inefficient and unsuitable for real-time operational decisions.
-To address this, we propose an accelerated L-shaped algorithm, which (i) reduces the branching tree size; (ii) substitutes exact second-stage solutions with heuristic estimations; and (iii) adapts an alternating strategy for adding optimality cuts.
-This heuristic algorithm demonstrates remarkable performance superiority over the exact method, boasting a more than 20-fold improvement in average running time while maintaining an average optimality gap of less than 1\%.
-It is then employed to solve a wide range of instances to evaluate the advantages of adopting the stochastic model.
-Our findings demonstrate long-term cost savings of up to 20\% when accounting for demand uncertainty in order fulfillment decisions.
-Meanwhile, the derived savings could diminish as the uncertainty in order arrivals increases.
+To address this, we propose an accelerated L-shaped algorithm that (i) reduces the branching tree size, (ii) replaces exact second-stage solutions with heuristic estimates, and (iii) adapts an alternating strategy for adding optimality cuts.
+The proposed heuristic demonstrates remarkable performance superiority over the exact method, achieving a 20-fold reduction in average runtime while maintaining an average optimality gap of less than 1\%.
+We apply the algorithm to a wide range of instances to evaluate the benefits of postponing orders for batch service using the stochastic model.
+Our results show potential long-term cost savings of up to 20\% when demand uncertainty is explicitly considered in order fulfillment decisions.
+Meanwhile, the derived savings tend to diminish as the uncertainty increases in order arrivals.